Is the government on course to deliver 40,000 more NHS appointments per week?

 What does the pledge mean?

-The government plans to raise the level of NHS activity, so that in England there are “an extra two million NHS operations, scans, and appointments every year”.
-It says this will help to “cut NHS waiting times”.
+Labour’s manifesto pledged to raise the level of NHS activity so that in England there are “an extra two million NHS operations, scans, and appointments every year”.
+It said this would help to “cut NHS waiting times”.
+It also expressed this as a pledge for 40,000 more appointments a week, as 40,000 multiplied by the 52 weeks in a year makes about two million.

 Honesty in public debate matters